Human Rights

 Consult rightsholders to assess the risks to human rights and environmental matters.
 To effectively assess risk, prioritize the most significant risks based on their severity and likelihood

-The rightsholders consulted in this due diligence include their employees, surrounding community residents, indigenous peoples, customers, etc
+The rightsholders consulted in this due diligence include their employees, surrounding community residents, indigenous peoples, migrant workers, customers, etc

 Cease adverse impacts and prevent potential adverse impacts.
 If adverse impacts persist, despite prevention measures, further mitigation is required